-Applying for aid requires that the student submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
-A new application must be completed each academic year and is based on the prior year's tax information.
-Students are advised to meet priority deadlines to ensure that all steps in the process are completed prior to the beginning of each semester.
+To determine a student's eligibility for aid the student must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov The FAFSA is available as of October 1st of each year.
+A new application will be required each academic year and is based on the prior-prior year's tax information.
+Students are urged to meet all priority deadlines and ensure that the financial aid process is completed prior to the tuition due date for each semester.